Authored by the expert who managed and guided the team behind the Chile Property Pack

 Is it realistic to exit with profit in Concepción Region as of 2026?

-As of early 2026, the likelihood of selling with a profit in Concepción Region is medium to medium-high if you buy smartly, hold for at least 5 to 7 years, and choose a property with strong rental demand as a fallback.
+As of 2026, the likelihood of selling with a profit in Concepción Region is medium if the buyer holds long enough, negotiates at purchase and chooses a liquid property.

 We made this infographic to show you how property prices in Chile compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.